 This evaluation also uses the same methods as Scenarios 1 and 2, but assumes that the cumulative loads in the upstream receiving waters are 90% of the TMDL concentration-based Load Allocation (i.e., 0.9 TUc).
 This scenario represents a reasonable "worst case" scenario for receiving water conditions coinciding with exceedances in the compliance sites.
-The addition of the observed load from the compliance sites (GILSL, PNCHY, and UCBRD) would not cause the receiving waters to exceed the concentration-based TMDL Load Allocation of 1 TUc under this scenario.
+The addition of the observed load from the compliance site would not cause the receiving water to exceed the concentration-based TMDL Load Allocation of 1 TUc for the July 2016 event at PNCHY under this scenario.